kaidez/kaidez.com/_drafts/remove-files-from-github.md

 <a name="further-git-github-reading"></a>
 ## Further Git &amp; GitHub Reading
-This tutorial focused on how Git handles file and folder deletions but there's more to Git than that.
+This post focused on how Git and GitHub handle file and folder deletions but there's more to them than that.
 From a beginner's level, here are some great learning resources:

 ### [The Git Site »](http://git-scm.com/ "Read about the Git source code management system")
 Obviously your first stop.
 The site went through a major redesign a while back, greatly improving the UI.
 Documentation and downloads are much easier to find and read.